ironhack-rmt-materials/wd-lesson-guide-and-resources/legacy-content/SSR - Handlebars - d - LAB Habdlebars IronBeers.md

   - `nodemon app.js`
   - if you have other project running on port 3000, it will not work.
   - option 1: kill process
-  - option 2: run in a different port (ex.
-3001)
+  - option 2: run in a different port (e.g. 3001)